niwhsa9/Beach-Blitz-Vision-2020-Examples/README.md

 The slides can be found here: https://docs.google.com/presentation/d/1W_Pmu-_JTA0794mMYNAFyK1mO5TlRSHR7M-EFMpkwDc/edit?usp=sharing

-The video of the presentation is here: https://www.twitch.tv/videos/794198346
+The video of the presentation is here: https://www.twitch.tv/videos/794198346 or https://www.youtube.com/watch?v=XBQqaW-HV1Y

 Each example is in a self-contained folder.
 To build and run, try the following: